Molson Coors sells UK malting business to Soufflet

+(This version of the story corrects the description of Soufflet to grain buyer from cooperative in the first paragraph.)

-LONDON Jan 26 Molson Coors UK has agreed to sell its UK maltings business Shobnall Maltings to French cooperative Soufflet Group, the two companies said in a joint statement on Monday.
+LONDON Molson Coors UK (TAP.N) has agreed to sell its UK maltings business Shobnall Maltings to French grain buyer Soufflet Group, the two companies said in a joint statement on Monday.

 The deal will allow Soufflet to enter the British malt market, the second largest in the European Union, while allowing Molson Coors to focus on its core business of making and selling beer, the statement said.